mkohler/cython_swig/README.rst

     "def" and a name, and some argument names without types.
 And a return statement that looks like Python.

-    Well that was easy.
-Let's build our extension module.
+    Well that wasn't too bad.
+And we can build a Python extension module from this?
+Let's do it.

 Cython build diagram
 ====================